 The cost of outsourced HR varies widely.
-In the United States, fees range from less than $300 per employee per year to over $7,000 per employee per year (which comes out to $583 per employee per month).
+In the United States, fees range from less than $300 per employee per year to over $7,000 per employee per year (up to $583 per employee per month).

 Generally, you should expect to pay between 2% and 15% of your payroll to your Human Resources outsourcing company.